-C. Appeals
+C. Requests for Reconsideration

-Residents may appeal an imposed sanction using the procedures, and within the time limits, outlined below.
-These procedures are also included in the Residence Services Community Living Handbook.
-Appeal decisions are final and not subject to further appeal.
-For independent feedback or guidance with the appeal process, residents may consult with the Office of the Ombudsperson at 250-721-8537 or ombuddy@uvic.ca.
+After a decision has been made, residents may request a review of the decision as outlined in the Residence Services Community Living Handbook.
+Once the review process is complete, the decision shall be final and not subject to further review.
+For independent feedback or guidance with the process, residents may consult with the Office of the Ombudsperson at 250-721-8537 or ombuddy@uvic.ca.
 Please see: http://uvicombudsperson.ca/.